 You can tackle the decluttering process alone, or you can always enlist help, such as home organizers and full-service downsizing companies.
 Whichever option you choose, know that there are different ways to deal with what you no longer want.
 Here are some of the best options and their benefits.

 Sometimes people have strong emotions tied to the items they decide to get rid of.
 Whether they’ve decided to part with these items because they no longer have the space for them or they’ve decided it’s time to move on, it can still be an emotional experience.
 One of the best parts about donating old belongings is knowing they will be used by someone else who needs them.
+For instance, donating your old home appliances to those people who can’t afford it.

 Many charities, organizations and thrift stores accept most household items.
 Even for more specialized things that can’t be donated to just any charity, like medical equipment, there are organizations that do accept them.
 Researching local organizations and what items they accept is an excellent place to start.
 If you’re considering hiring a downsizing or home organizing company, this is one of the areas they can help with as they’ll often have connections with local organizations.